 On the final day of our three-day PD Soros Fall Conference in New York, my entire PD Soros class decided to try to untangle from a human knot.
 While we eventually had to call it quits due to someone’s shoulder becoming twisted into angles that no shoulder should be contorted into, it was such a hilarious experience, and came after a particularly difficult conversation about cultural suppression within historical literature.
 It was a great reminder that even though we as a Fellowship are committed to discussing and working on difficult issues faced by New Americans, we could also count on each other to add some levity and laughter to it all.

 Writing the essays, particularly the essay on being a New American, was an immensely difficult process.
 It forced me to confront realties of my life that I had long refused to address, and to ask myself some difficult questions: who am I, why am I here, what do I want to accomplish?
 There were tears, first-ever conversations with family members, and realizations that I don’t know I would have come to otherwise.
 My advice is that if you are thinking of applying but are worried about rejection: apply anyway.
 The experience of writing your essays and reflecting on your New American experience is a win in and of itself.

 I graduated from my master's in public health, with a focus on quantitative methods, from the Harvard T.H.
 Chan School of Public Health and am currently part of a number of community health projects centered around expanding immigrant and refugee health and countering bias in medicine.
-In the coming year, most of my time will be dedicated to my work as a director of data management and analysis at Health for Palestine, a community health workers program in Camp Aida in the West Bank, as well as work on anti-racism efforts at Harvard Medical School, where I’ll be completing my final year.
+In the coming year, most of my time will be dedicated to my work as a director of data management and analysis at 1for3, a community health workers program in Camp Aida in the West Bank, as well as work on anti-racism efforts at Harvard Medical School, where I’ll be completing my final year.